maxlajoie22/BlackScholesModel/README.md

 # BlackScholesModel
-This Program uses the Black Scholes method for calculating the value of an option and uses user input
+This Program uses Monte Carlo pricing and compares it to the Black Scholes method for calculating the value of an option